Classification of Hamiltonian non-abelian Painlev\'e type systems

 \subsubsection{Acknowledgements}

 The authors are grateful to M.~A.~Bershtein and B.~I.~Suleimanov for useful discussions.
+They are thankful to IHES for hospitality.
 The research of the second author was carried out under the State Assignment 0029-2021-0004 (Quantum field theory) of the Ministry of Science and Higher Education of the Russian Federation.
 The first author was partially supported by the International Laboratory of Cluster Geometry HSE, RF Government grant № 075-15-2021-608, and by Young Russian Mathematics award.